spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-That means what we're going to do, rather than go into depth on the styling of each of the component parts that make up the basic Create React App appearance, we're going to re-use components.
+That means what we're going to do, rather than go into depth on the styling of each of the component parts that make up the basic Create React App appearance, we're going to re-use components, so there's going to be a bit of copy pasting involved now.

 The Create React App boilerplate code has one file that we go over styling in the [styled-components getting started] post which is the